REPORT: 2025 Annual ProcureCon Chief Procurement Officer (CPO) Report

 Indemnification clause in contracts

-Indemnification clauses are standard provisions in most commercial contracts.
+The indemnification clause is a standard provision in most commercial contracts.
 They serve as a critical tool for risk allocation between parties and are one of the most commonly negotiated terms in a contract.
-By carefully drafting and reviewing these clauses, parties can effectively manage risk and protect their interests.
+By carefully drafting and reviewing these agreements, companies can effectively manage risk and protect their interests.
 In this article, you will learn what an indemnification clause is, its importance, common business use cases, and contract management best practices.

 What Is an Indemnification Clause?

-An indemnification clause is a provision included in contracts where one party (the indemnifier) agrees to compensate another party (the indemnitee) for certain losses, damages, or liabilities that may arise during the course of their relationship.
+An indemnification clause is an agreement where one party, the indemnifier, agrees to cover the losses or damages of the other party, the indemnitee, under specific circumstances defined in the contract.
+It is also known as the indemnity clause or the "hold harmless" provision.
+The core function of this clause is to shield costs.
 This agreement essentially transfers the financial burden of potential risks from the indemnitee to the indemnifier.
 These clauses are prevalent in business contracts, service agreements, and technology and software licensing deals.

 How Does Indemnification Work?